bxharold/fjscomm/README.md

-8-25-2023:  trying this again.  created hub repo, pasted the 3 lines. now editing the readme on github, and committing changes.
+8-25-2023:  trying this again.  created hub repo, pasted the 3 lines. now editing the readme on github, and committing changes. local git pull makes the changes to the local file.
+OK.
+Another change.

 Flask-Javascript communication.
 (My terminology.)